Students must have a graduation application on file in the Division of Graduate Studies in order to graduate. Degrees are not granted automatically.

 - For the “Graduate Degree Application” form, the first two weeks of the fall and spring semesters, or the first three weeks of the first summer session; consult the Class Schedule for exact deadlines.

 - For the “Graduate Degree Clearance” form, the last day of the semester or final summer term.

 For further procedures refer to the Graduate Coordinator's Handbook

 Graduate coordinators may inform students who are graduating with distinction (3.9 on all coursework listed on the approved degree program) that this honor is noted on the student’s diploma and official transcript.

 Note: Grade reporting deadlines for the spring semester do not permit notation of distinction in the Commencement Program for spring candidates.

-Transcripts are available immediately upon clearance of the degree by the evaluator.
+Transcripts are available immediately upon clearance of the degree by the degree specialist.
 However, transcripts showing the degree posted are not automatically sent to the student upon graduation.
-Coordinators should refer students to the Public Contact Window in Joyal Administration Building, or to the Transcript Office Web site to order a transcript.
+Coordinators should refer students to the Public Contact Window in Joyal Administration Building, or to the Transcript Office website to order a transcript.
 A $4 fee applies for the first transcript requested.

-Hooding for Masters and Doctoral students will be decentralized for this year’s graduates.
+Hooding for master's and doctoral students is now decentralized.
 A more personalized ceremony for master’s graduates is planned to take place at the college/ school or department convocation providing the opportunity for thesis and project chairs to hood the graduate.
 Doctoral graduates will be hooded at commencement ceremonies on Saturday morning emphasizing the importance of their accomplishments before a larger audience.
 Doctoral students will also be hooded by their respective dissertation chairs.